openssl/openssl/doc/designs/quic-design/quic-requirements.md

 will introduce another variant and there may be more over time.
 The OMC requires a pluggable record layer interface to be implemented to enable this to be less intrusive, more maintainable, and to harmonize the existing record layer interactions between TLS, DTLS, KTLS and the planned QUIC protocols.
+The pluggable record layer interface will be internal only for MVP and be public in a future release.

 * The application must have the ability to be in control of the event loop without requiring callbacks to process the various events.
 An application must also have